andhitogalih/IT---Specialist-DATA-ANALYTICS-Part-1/README.md

 ![alt text](https://github.com/andhitogalih/Learn_Python_2/blob/main/public/Image/Dimention.png)

 ## Current Data Situation (Big Data)
+Big data refers to large, complex, and diverse collections of structured, semi-structured, and unstructured data that continue to grow exponentially over time. .

+Big data often exhibits three main characteristics known as the "3V": volume (large), velocity (fast), and variety (diverse).
+This means data that is large in volume, arrives at high speed, and comes in various types and formats.

 ## Data Cleansing
+Data cleansing in Python refers to the process of identifying and correcting errors, inconsistencies, and inaccuracies in a dataset to improve its quality and reliability for analysis or other purposes.
+It involves various tasks such as handling missing values, removing duplicates, correcting inaccuracies, and standardizing formats.

 ### Handling Missing Data
+Identifying and handling missing values in the dataset, either by removing them, imputing them with a suitable value, or using more advanced techniques like interpolation.

 ## Data Manipulation
+Data manipulation refers to the process of transforming and restructuring data to make it suitable for analysis or visualization.
+Pivot tables are a common technique used in data manipulation, especially for summarizing and aggregating data in a structured format.
 ### Pivot
+In Python, you can create pivot tables using various libraries, but one of the most commonly used ones is pandas.
+Pandas is a powerful data manipulation library that provides easy-to-use data structures and data analysis tools.
 ### Grouping
+In Python, you can use the groupby() method of pandas to perform a “group by” operation on your DataFrame.
+It allows you to group data based on specific values in one or more columns and then apply aggregation functions to each group.
 ### Crosstab
+In Python, you can use the crosstab() function from the pandas library to create a crosstable, also known as a contingency table.
+This function calculates a simple cross table of two or more factors.
+This is very useful for analyzing categorical data and understanding the relationships between different variables.
 ### Dummies
+Dummies or dummy variables are binary representations of a categorical variable in statistical analysis and machine learning.
+In Python, especially using the pandas library, you can create dummy variables easily using the get_dummies() function.
+The result will be a new Data Frame with dummy variables for each unique value in a column.
+The dummy variable will have the value 1 if the sample has the appropriate value in the category, and 0 if not.
+Dummy variables help in introducing categorical variables into prediction models, especially in machine learning algorithms that require numerical input.
 ### Sort
+Sorting data in Python refers to arranging the elements of a data structure, such as lists, arrays, or DataFrames, in a specified order.
+This order can be ascending (from smallest to largest) or descending (from largest to smallest), depending on needs.
 ### Rename
+The rename function in Python, especially when used with pandas, is used to rename a column or index in a DataFrame.
 ### Concat
+In Python, especially when working with pandas, the concat() function is used to combine two or more pandas objects along a specific axis (usually a row or column).
+This function is useful for combining data from several sources into one DataFrame.
 ### Merge
+In Python, especially when working with pandas, the merge() function is used to combine two DataFrames by merging them based on one or more keys.
+This function is similar to SQL join operation.